The process for publishing an RFC begins when an Internet-Draft is approved by one of the publication streams:

 If the authors make any changes that seem beyond editorial in nature, e.g., addition of new text, deletion of text, and technical changes, then the RPC will seek approval for those changes from the originating stream.

-If it was determined that an IANA registry needed updates, the RPC editor will request IANA make those updates after all author approvals are received.
+If it was determined that an IANA registry needed updates, the RPC editor will request that IANA make those updates.

 There may be an occasion when one of the authors is no longer available, in which case the remaining authors can opt for one of the following paths:

 Sometimes the editors have questions for the authors that need to be resolved before they can move forward with copy editing the document.
-When this is the case, the document is put into AUTH
+When this is the case, the document is shown as Author Input Required until the answers are received.